InTEGr8or/moral-rights/README.md

 - Devine right
 - Mandate of heaven
 - Majority Rule: the voice of the people
+    - Modified into Marxist/Bulshevik "dictatorship of the proletariat"

+### The Principle of Populism

+Majority-rule is called out explicitly because it pervades politial thinking amongst advocates of the left and the right in the current day.

+It is nearly impossible to discuss a political navigation system, or any political principles, without devolving into arguments over current public opinion with the implied assertion that that is what political distinctions _are made out of_.

+Contra populism, the assertion of this document is that immutable political principles exist, and that it is important to discover, identify, recognize what they are.

 ## New-world system: Individual rights